BryanKCodes/tp/docs/DeveloperGuide.md

 *   **Scrim**: An organized practice match between two teams, used to test strategies and evaluate players.

 *   **Rank-Ordered Team**: A team automatically created by the `group` command.
-It is formed by selecting the highest-ranked available players for each of the five required roles, while ensuring no duplicate champions.
-The algorithm selects the highest-ranked available player for each role when forming teams, meaning Team 1 will contain the highest-ranked players, Team 2 will contain the next-highest-ranked players, and so on.
-This process creates balanced, tiered teams (Team 1 > Team 2, etc.).
+It is formed by selecting the highest-ranked available player for each of the five required roles, while ensuring no duplicate champions.
+The algorithm sorts players by rank within each role separately, then selects the highest-ranked player from each role for Team 1, the next-highest-ranked player from each role for Team 2, and so on.
+This process creates tiered teams (Team 1 > Team 2, etc.).

 --------------------------------------------------------------------------------------------------------------------